maxdevocht/MaximaalV/README.md

 - 👋 Hi, I’m Max
-- 👀 I’m interested in the world of coding
+- 👀 I’m interested in anything new..
-- 🌱 I’m currently learning new things, mostly HTML/CSS/JAVASCRIPT and so on.....
+- 🌱 I’m currently learning new things, mostly coding, coding and coding..
 - 📫 How to reach me maxdevocht@hotmail.com